riszwinger/riszwinger.github.io/_posts/2020-09-09-clustering-analysis.md

 - Cluster-1 have the most number of customers , these are middle class people with medium spending & income.

-*All age-groups & gender are kind of evenly distributed among these clusters ,so these clusters are not super useful if we want to target specific gender or age-group for our marketing campaigns , so lets try to bring in these demographics data and use it to build out clusters but since these demographics data (Age group / Gender) are categorical values K-means would not work because it uses euclidean distance as metric to calculate distance so we will be using K-Prototype which takes care of mixed data types , it applies euclidean distance for numerical data and hamming distance for categorical data.*
+*All age-groups & gender are kind of evenly distributed among these clusters ,so these clusters are not super useful if we want to target specific gender or age-group for our marketing campaigns , so lets try to bring in these demographics data and use it to build out clusters but since these demographics data (Age group / Gender) are categorical values K-means would not work because it uses euclidean distance as metric to calculate distance so we will be using K-Prototypes which takes care of mixed data types , it applies euclidean distance for numerical data and hamming distance for categorical data.*

-## K-Prototype
+## K-Prototypes

 k-modes is used for clustering categorical variables.
 It defines clusters based on the number of matching categories between data points.
 (This is in contrast to the more well-known k-means algorithm, which clusters numerical data based on Euclidean distance.)
 The k-prototypes algorithm combines k-modes and k-means and is able to cluster mixed numerical / categorical data.